Jennie Wheatley: Writing

 In the early 1970s, Wheatley worked with her students to collect local proverbs and sayings, which she then compiled in her first book, Bohog Put in Gol' Teet': Proverbs and Pearls of Wisdom, in 1974.

 After her experience working on Bohog Put in Gol' Teet, Wheatley decided to work on a collection of stories about a Caribbean child named Boysie, which borrowed from the islands' folk culture.
 It was published by UNESCO in 1984 under the title Boysie and the Genips, and Other Stories.
 A sequel, Pass It On!, was published in 1991.

 She published four children's books in 2005 and 2006: Danielle’s Trunk, Ariana likes to Read, Who Is the Best in the Garden?, and Timmy Turtle Runs Away, all of which take place in the British Virgin Islands.

 In 2009, she released her first poetry collection, Along the Road.
+Her final book, Pass It On: A Treasury of Virgin Islands Folk Remedies, was published in 2022.